-Glyndŵr University will require that all Academic Assessors for a prescribing programme have a V100, V150 or V300 prescribing qualification.
-The current Programme Leader and Deputy Programme Leader within the programme team have vast knowledge and experience of managing and delivering prescribing programmes and will act as Academic Assessor to any of these programmes.
-The other academics with V100 and V100 Nonmedical prescribers will be allocated as Academic Assessor in line with their prescribing qualifications.
+Wrexham University will require that all Academic Assessors for a prescribing programme have a prescribing qualification.
+The current Programme Leader and Deputy Programme Leader within the programme team have vast knowledge and experience of managing and delivering prescribing programmes and will act as Academic Assessor.
 A register of Academic Assessors will be held internally for all non-medical prescribing programmes.

-Academic assessors will attend preparation at Glyndŵr University in order to:
+Academic assessors will attend preparation at Wrexham University in order to:

-- Provide interpersonal communication skills relevant to the student learning and assessment: - conduct objective, evidence based assessments of students; - provide constructive feedback to facilitate professional development on others and - have a sound knowledge of the assessment process and their role within it. - provide on-going support and training to reflect and develop in their role; - continue to proactive develop their professional practice and knowledge in order to fulfil their role and - have an understanding of the proficiencies and programme outcomes that the student they confirm is aiming to achieve.
+- Provide interpersonal communication skills relevant to the student learning and assessment; - conduct objective, evidence based assessments of students; - provide constructive feedback to facilitate professional development on others and - have a sound knowledge of the assessment process and their role within it. - provide on-going support and training to reflect and develop in their role; - continue to proactive develop their professional practice and knowledge in order to fulfil their role and - have an understanding of the proficiencies and programme outcomes that the student they confirm is aiming to achieve.